haysconun/blastospim-processing-pipeline-Jupyter/README.md

-# BLASTOSPIM Instance Segmentation and Tracking Pipeline (Jupyter notebook) for your own machine (no GPU)
+# BLASTOSPIM Instance Segmentation and Tracking Pipeline for your own machine (Jupyter notebook running on CPU)
-# Please see below for installation instructions on a machine with GPUs

 ## Step 1: Installing MATLAB & Python and downloading sample files